- Published on

 Constructors and Classes

-• In JavaScript, constructors are functions used for creating objects.
+constructorsare functions used for creating objects.
 They are called with the new keyword to create instances of objects.
+Classesin JavaScript are primarily syntactic sugar over the existing prototype-based inheritance, introduced in ECMAScript 2015 (ES6).

 Example: